kenzy444/N-Queen-Solver/README.md

 # N-Queen-Solver
-Java Swing app for N-Queen problem solving, with BFS, DFS, 2 Heuristics, Genetic Algorithm, and PSO.
+Java Swing app for N-Queen problem solving, with BFS, DFS, A* using 2 different Heuristics, Genetic Algorithm, and PSO.